-The existing Ordinance is set to expire on December 31, 2020.
-Since the restrictions on businesses are still in place, the City would like to extend the expiration date on the existing Ordinance.
-The new Ordinance will expire on June 30, 2021 or upon the expiration of the Governor of Texas Proclamation of Disaster related to Corona virus-19 pandemic, as extended or expiration of Governor Executive Orders 32, 29 and 10, or unless sooner repealed by this Council.
+The existing Ordinance was set to expire on December 31, 2020.
+Since the restrictions on businesses were still in place, City Council decided to extend the expiration date on the existing Ordinance.
+The current Ordinance will expire on June 30, 2021.